In this post:

 The more conservative drainage option is to run your Dutch buckets on a recirculating system.
 In a recirculating system, the buckets are irrigated and drain into a return line, a PVC line at a tilt that brings water back to the reservoir for reuse.
 (This is the type of system in the video below.)

-Once identifying low nutrients, growers can adjust nutrients individually.
-This entails using a multiple part solution (some growers have solutions with as many as 11 parts), and can get quite complicated.
+Once low nutrients are identified, growers can adjust nutrients individually.
+This entails using a multiple part solution (some growers have solutions with as many as 11 parts) and can get quite complicated.
 We don’t recommend doing this without taking a course on nutrients!

-The trouble of balancing nutrients is why many Dutch bucket growers use a recirculating system and refill the system every few weeks.
+The trouble with balancing nutrients is why many Dutch bucket growers use a recirculating system and refill it every few weeks.

 Let’s learn how to build a simple recirculating Dutch bucket system.

 Video: Building a basic hydroponic Dutch bucket system

 A benefit of hydroponic Dutch bucket systems is that their versatile design is very easy to build.
 This makes it an easy add-on to a system, and fairly quick for sourcing materials.
 In this video, Ruebin Buchanan shows how to build a simple 8-bucket system.

 - A reservoir (we used this 15-gallon one)

 - 20 feet of 1/2 inch poly tubing

 - 10 feet of 1.4-inch PVC